 A generous "Drop Period" is provided during which students can evaluate their work load and other circumstances and still withdraw from any course without academic penalty.

 Permission to withdraw from a course after the deadline stated in the Academic Calendar may be granted only by the Dean of the College and only under extraordinary circumstances.
-An application form for permission to withdraw from a course after the drop date is available in the Denn's off a property of the De in the Dean's office.
+An application form for permission to withdraw from a course after the drop date is available in the Dean's office.
 This application requires a personal conference with the professor before it can be considered by the Dean.
-After the deadline, drops are not allowed unless circumstances occur that were not present prior to the "Drop Deadline," are beyond the control of the student, and prevent class attached the student, and prevent class attached to the student, and the student class attached to the student class and prevent class attendance and/or completion of class assignments.
+After the deadline, drops are not allowed unless circumstances occur that were not present prior to the "Drop Deadline," are beyond the control of the student, and prevent class attendance and/or completion of class assignments.
 Poor grades, heavy work load, church responsibilities, or other personal and/or family difficulties are not accepted as reasons for withdrawal from a class after the calendar deadline.
 Students who cannot complete their class work due to hardship should consider the option of receiving the grade "I" or in extreme cases, apply for withdrawal from enrollment rather than from an individual course.
 Withdrawal from enrollment is initiated in the Registrar's Office and must be done in person, if at all possible.
 Successful withdrawal from enrollment establishes an appropriate file that permits readmission (see below).
-In all cases, the instructor will determine whether the grade W, WP or WF is applicable and will be a set of the control of the con WF is applicable and will submit this grade to the Registrar at the end of the semester.
+In all cases, the instructor will determine whether the grade W, WP or WF is applicable and will submit this grade to the Registrar at the end of the semester.